Martijncvv/meta-multi-sig-scaffold-eth/README.md

 # Meta-Multi-Sig Wallet

-An off-chain signature based multi sig wallet exercise
+An off-chain signature based multi sig wallet exercise;

+- Solidity Smartcontract wallet with functionality to verify signatures, add/remove signers and execute txs.
+- Backend to store signatures.
+- Dashboard to interact with backend and blockchain.

 ## 'Add Signer' tx Option